LatrellPage/JSCodingQuiz/README.md

 This is a timed JavaScript quiz that challenges your knowledge of the language with 5 multiple-choice questions.
 The quiz features a 75-second timer and a penalty system that deducts 10 seconds from the clock for each wrong answer.

 # Getting Started
 To take the quiz, you will need a web browser and an internet connection.
-Simply open the index.html file in your browser and click on the "Start Quiz" button to begin.
+Simply open (https://latrellpage.github.io/JSCodingQuiz/) file in your browser and click on the "Start Quiz" button to begin.
 ![Screenshot (13)](https://user-images.githubusercontent.com/127454292/235813984-f0c2e170-90f9-4cc4-b2a1-41e6c320dde1.png)

 # How to Play